Zipcoder/CR-Design-Command-TaskManager/README.md

 ### Part 1.3 - Create class `TaskManager`
 * Create a class `TaskManager`.
-* The class should instantiate two `Stack` objects of _parameterized type_ `Task`.
+* The class should instantiate two `LinkedList` objects of _parameterized type_ `Task`.
-	* `taskStack` - represents the tasks we would like to perform
+	* `taskLinkedList` - represents the tasks we would like to perform
-	* `undoStack` - represents the tasks which have been undone, and have potential to be redone.
+	* `undoLinkedList` - represents the tasks which have been undone, and have potential to be redone.
-* The class should define a `performTasks` method, which iterates through the `taskStack` and invokes `execute` on each `Task` and removes it from the stack.
+* The class should define a `performTasks` method, which iterates through the `taskLinkedList` and invokes `execute` on each `Task` and removes it from the list.
-* The class should define a `pendTask` method, which takes an argument of a `Task` and adds it to the `taskStack` object.
+* The class should define a `pendTask` method, which takes an argument of a `Task` and adds it to the `taskLinkedList` object.
-* The class should define an `undo` method which removes the top element from the `taskStack` and adds it to the `undoStack`.
+* The class should define an `undo` method which removes the top element from the `taskLinkedList` and adds it to the `undoLinkedList`.
-* The class should define a `redo` method which removes the top element from the `undoStack` and adds it to the `taskStack`.
+* The class should define a `redo` method which removes the top element from the `undoLinkedList` and adds it to the `taskLinkedList`.